-Prior to fiscal 2021-22, in accordance with a Memorandum of Understanding (MOU) between the two organizations, NSIRA relied on the Privy Council Office (PCO) for the performance of financial services, including relevant control measures.
-Effective, April 1, 2021, NSIRA entered into a new MOU with PCO, which reflected a shift whereby NSIRA repatriated its financial services to capacity in fiscal year 2022-23.
+Prior to fiscal 2021-22, in accordance with a Memorandum of Understanding (MOU) between the two organizations, NSIRA Secretariat relied on the Privy Council Office (PCO) for the performance of financial services, including relevant control measures.
+Effective, April 1, 2021, NSIRA Secretariat entered into a new MOU with PCO, which reflected a shift whereby NSIRA Secretariat repatriated its financial services to capacity in fiscal year 2022-23.

-Treasury Board of Canada Secretariat provides the agency with a SAP financial system platform to capture and report all financial transactions and a PeopleSoft human resources system platform to manage pay and leave transactions.
+Treasury Board of Canada Secretariat provides the Secretariat with a SAP financial system platform to capture and report all financial transactions and a PeopleSoft human resources system platform to manage pay and leave transactions.

-2.2 Assessment results for the 2022 to 2023 fiscal year
+2.2 Assessment results for the 2023 to 2024 fiscal year

-NSIRA completed the assessment of key control areas as indicated in the following table.
+NSIRA Secretariat completed the assessment of key control areas as indicated in the following table.
 A summary of the results, action plans, and additional details are also provided.

-Key control areas Remediation required Summary results and action plan Delegation Yes Internal controls are functioning as intended, no action plan required.
-Transfer payments N/A Not applicable
+Key control areas Remediation required Summary results and action plan Contracting No Internal controls are functioning as intended, no action plan required.
+Year-end Payables N/A Not applicable Receivables N/A Not applicable

-With respect to the key control areas of the delegation of spending and financial authorities, controls related to spending and financial authorities were functioning well and form an adequate basis for the department's system of internal control.
+With respect to the key control areas of contracting, controls were functioning well and form an adequate basis for the department's system of internal control.

-3. Departmental action plan Assessment plan
+3. Departmental action plan